Dr. Rie Tanaka is a Pianist, music educator, and wellness specialist.

 As a chamber musician, she often collaborates with her husband and cellist Jesse Nummelin (assistant principal Cellist of Des Moines Symphony Orchestra) as Duo Ihana.
 She has been a guest pianist with the South Beach Chamber Ensemble for their annual Wisconsin tour for the past 8 years, performing numbers of major Piano Trios, Quartets, and Quintets.
 She has collaborated with members of the Minnesota Orchestra, Saint Paul Chamber Orchestra, Lyric Opera of Chicago, Phoenix Symphony, South Dakota Symphony Orchestra, and many other notable musicians.

 Rie’s passion to create an innovative performance of Classical music lead to a collaborative partnership with a ballet dancer and choreographer Ms. Yuki Tokuda.
 Together they founded a multi-disciplinary group, “Mirage Performing Arts” in 2019.
 Their inaugural concert was sold out for all three shows, and was featured as “the week’s best Classical concert” by StarTribune.
-They most recently performed “Virtual Holiday Benefit Concert,” featuring works and arrangements of Tchaikovsky with a unique spin of the Covid-era, and successfully raised over $1,000 for a Covid-19 relief fund, to an outdoor performance on the fountain in Peavey Plaza, as well as various other video collaborations.
+Their projects during the Covid-19 pandemic ranged from a virtual benefit concert raising over $1,000 for a Covid-19 relief fund, to an outdoor performance on the fountain in Peavey Plaza, as well as various other video collaborations.

 Rie has been an advocate for musician’s wellness ever since she went through injuries on both of her wrists in 2012.
 As a certified Yoga instructor through Yoga Alliance with an RYT 200, she has lead Yoga classes and lectures at Rebecca Penney’s Piano Festival, Green Lake Chamber Music Camp, Saint Paul Chamber Music Institute, and Minnesota International Piano Camp.
 She presented her doctoral thesis, “Wellness for Musicians; Blueprint to Your Very Own Injury Prevention Course,” at various Music Teachers Associations in states of Minnesota, South Dakota, and Washington.
 In response to Covid-19, she co-directed an online course “Peaceful Musicians: 5-Day Challenge” and taught at the University of Arizona as well as independently, which included daily live class via ZOOM: lecture, Yoga, meditation, workbooks and more.